 Sponsor gear marketplace + dive shop affiliate.

 Sponsor brands sell at the event AND through the platform.
-Other dive shops earn 10% of ticket + 5% of gear when they refer customers via their unique affiliate code.
-Other shops promote our events instead of fighting them.
+The unlock is the affiliate model: other dive shops earn 10% of the ticket price + 5% of gear sales when they refer customers via their unique code.
+This solves the "you're stealing my customers" objection that other dive shops would otherwise have.
+They become promoters of Diver Ready events instead of competitors.
+Open question: whether the unit economics work for the gear side, or whether a drop-ship + percentage-fee structure is cleaner than holding inventory.

 Page mockup · Licensing